DCI MotoTRBO IPSC

 especially DMR repeaters, before

-you know it will do what you want done.
+you know it will do what you want to accomplish.
 Read this

 or ask around first.
 Motorola repeaters are the

-standard in Ham networking and no other manufacturers are
+standard in Ham DMR networking and no other manufacturers are

 c-Bridge connections to